Davashdgreat/Quiz-app/README.md

 Hi there

-These are just get to kno questions about me, might add more later, enjoy XD
+These are just get to know questions about me, might add more later, enjoy XD